Indian Creek High School (Wintersville, Ohio): History

+In 2023, a new school building was constructed directly across from the existing one, and the old building was demolished.

 Academics

 Indian Creek High School employs over 150 teachers, two of which are in the Ohio High School Teacher Hall of Fame.

 Athletics

 The Indian Creek Redskins compete in the Buckeye 8 of the OHSAA.

 Indian Creek has many athletics in which students may participate including band, cheerleading, football, soccer, volleyball, cross country, golf, basketball, wrestling, baseball, softball, tennis and track.